adrian-qorbani/patientor/README.md

 # Patientor: Medical Record Application

-A fullstack medical record application designed for managing diagnoses and basic health information of patients.
-It's built using TypeScript, React, Express, Material-UI, and utilizes Prettier and ESLint for code formatting and linting.
-The frontend and backend are bundled using Vite.
+A full-stack medical record application designed to handle diagnoses and health information of patients.
+The project is written in strictly typed TypeScript and utilizes a technology stack that includes but not limited to React, MaterialUI, Node.js (Express), and is tested with Jest, bundled with Vite.
+The codebase is formatted using ESLint and Prettier.
+The communication between the frontend and backend is achieved through a RESTful API.
+Project utilizes [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for versioning and documentation.
 It's an extended/enhanced version of my certification project for [FullStackOpen's Typescript Development Course](https://fullstackopen.com/en/part9/).

 ## Technologies Used

-### Frontend
+- Languages: TypeScript, JavaScript
+- Vite
 - React
-- TypeScript
+- Node.js (Express.js)
 - Material-UI

-### Backend
-- Node.js (Express)
-- TypeScript
+- Jest

 ### Formating/Linting
 - Prettier
 - ESLint
 - ESlint-config-prettier

+## Project Structure

+- **`/client`**: Contains the React application for the frontend.
+- **`/src`**: Houses the Express server for the backend.
+- **`/src/__tests__`**: Holds the Jest tests for the server.
+- **`/client/__tests__`**: Holds the Jest tests for the client. (not implanted yet)
+- **`/e2e/`**: Holds the Cypress tests for the end-to-end testing. (not implanted yet)

+## Features (completed and pending)

+- [x] Utilize conventional commits for versioning and documentation
+- [x] Set up React and Express, establish connection using RESTful API
+- [x] Set up ESLint and Prettier for code linting and formatting
+- [x] Use TypeScript for strict typing
+- [x] Implement user interface for displaying patient information, addition and entries entry
+- [x] Implement RESTful API for handling patient information
+- [x] Use MaterialUI for styling and components
+- [x] Integrate Jest for unit testing backend endpoints
+- [ ] Integrate Jest for unit testing frontend
+- [ ] Conduct Cypress for end-to-end testing
+- [ ] Enhance frontend for better user experience
+- [ ] Implement user administration and authentication
+- [ ] Integrate user administration and authentication
+- [ ] Integrate MongoDB for data storage and users
+- [ ] Refactor client code for better maintainability
+- [x] Refactor server code for better maintainability
+- [ ] Enhance error handling in the backend
+- [ ] Implement continuous integration for automated testing and deployment

 ## Getting Started